in ,

 Roman temple in Evora By ho visto nina volare from Italy; this edited version by Alvesgaspar – portogallo2007, CC BY-SA 3.0, CC

-Also known as the Temple to Diana, this ancient structure is one of the most visited sites in the city of Evora and the most important Roman landmark in Portugal.
+Also known as the Temple to Diana, this ancient structure is one of the most visited sites in Evora and the most important Roman landmark in Portugal.

-Dating back to the 2nd century AD, the temple still has 14 original columns standing strong on top of the brickwork base.
+Dating back to the 2nd century AD, the temple still has 14 original columns standing strongly on the brickwork base.

 The temple is illuminated at night to add to its aura and splendor.